votca/votca/advanced_topics.rst

 overloaded.

 As an example, we will illustrate how to overload the script which calls the sampling package.
-The script runs from the package only on one cpu.
-Our task will be to change the script so that uses 8 cpus, which is basically the same as adding mpirun options in .
+The script runs from the GROMACSpackage only on one cpu.
+Our task will be to change the script so that GROMACSuses 8 cpus, which is basically the same as adding mpirun options in .

 First we find out which script calls :